mixxxdj/manual/source/chapters/installation.rst

 * A 2GHz or faster CPU
 * At least 1GB of RAM
-* A soundcard with 2 stereo audio outputs (4 mono output channels)
+* A soundcard with 2 stereo audio outputs (4 mono output channels).
+If using a microphone, a sound card with direct monitoring is recommended.

 .. hint:: The equalizerss can be disabled to save CPU usage.
 Using this feature,
           Mixxx can be used with an external mixer and a less powerful computer